 Context: How does your pastor’s compensation package compare to other professionals in the community, such as school principals?

 Guidelines: Is your pastor’s compensation in line with the suggested synod guidelines?
 Remember: These are minimum guidelines——congregations are encouraged to exceed these guidelines in compensating their pastors.

 RESOURCES FOR MINISTRY REVIEW

-It is recommended that there be an annual ministry review.
-This review needs to include a review of the congregation’s involvement and commitment to the ministry of the congregation, as well as a review of the involvement and commitment to the ministry of the congregation.
+It is recommended that there be an annual congregation ministry review.
+This review needs to include a review of the pastor’s involvement and commitment to the ministry of the congregation, as well as a review of the members’ involvement and commitment to the ministry of the congregation.
 This should be done on a regular basis and not just when there is conflict or problems in the life of the congregations.
 Contact the synod office for ideas and resources for doing a ministry review.

-Full participation in the ELCA pension and benefit plans is expected for pastors and other rostered s.
+Full participation in the ELCA Portico pension and benefit plans is expected for all rostered ministers and their families (spouse and children).
 The cost is determined as a percentage of “Defined Compensation” (base salary, plus housing or furnishings allowance, plus Social Security allowance).
 The pension contribution is a minimum of 10% of Defined Compensation.
 The premium for the medical plan varies according to a schedule available from the Portico Benefit Services.
 A rate calculator is available at https://employerlink.porticobenefits.org/home/resources/calculators.aspx

 Congregations should choose the level of health benefits coverage in addition to determining the premium for the family situation of the pastor by using the calculators.
 The Arkansas-Oklahoma Synod Council recommends the Gold+ level for health benefits